 It is imperative for CIOs and their key cybersecurity team members to educate themselves on offensive and defensive advances.
 Nation-state hackers don’t just target countries, but also attack private companies.
-Be sure to go over alerts from DHS and FBI to evaluate the risk facing your company.
-Cybersecurity attacks and criminal tactics are constantly evolving, it is important for IT leaders to comprehend advancing minds to be able to better respond.
-Attend cybersecurity conferences, follow latest cybersecurity information on social media accounts, read cybersecurity articles, and explore free guidance available like the NIST Cybersecurity Framework.
+Hence, be sure to go over alerts from DHS and FBI to evaluate the risk facing your company.
+Nevertheless, cybersecurity attacks and criminal tactics are constantly evolving, it is important for IT leaders to comprehend advancing minds to be able to better respond.
+Finally, attend cybersecurity conferences, follow latest cybersecurity information on social media accounts, read cybersecurity articles, and explore free guidance available like the NIST Cybersecurity Framework.

 3. Align Security and Business Strategy